-Talk to your pediatrician about early allergen introduction and the new guidelines at your baby's next checkup, and bring these questions!
+Talk to your pediatrician about the early allergen introduction guidelines at your baby's next checkup, and bring these questions!

 Questions to Ask Your Pediatrician